-Coordinated rabies control efforts in the area continue to be hampered by luck of knowledge regarding the phylogenetic relationships between the rabies virus in Bangladesh and viruses in other countries.
+Coordinated rabies control efforts in the area continue to be hampered by a lack of knowledge regarding the phylogenetic relationships between the rabies virus in Bangladesh and viruses in other countries.
 To explain its epidemiologic relationships, origin, and transmission dynamics, a phylogenetic analysis was performed to characterize the rabies virus circulating in Bangladesh and determine its relationship with viruses in neighboring countries.
 The phylogenetic tree revealed that the rabies viruses in Bangladesh are members of the Arctic/Arctic-like virus, also called Arctic-like-1.
-N genes sequences from rabies viruses in Bhutan and Bangladesh show a strong link, suggesting that they shared an ancestor and developed into distinct strains.
+N gene sequences from rabies viruses in Bhutan and Bangladesh show a strong link, suggesting that they shared an ancestor and developed into distinct strains.
 The same lineage circulated in other countries in this region, including India, Nepal, Pakistan, and Afghanistan, as shown by the tree samples clustered separately from sequences generated in other studies (Fig. 6).

 Time-Series Analysis

-With R2, RMSE, and MAE values of 86.75%, 86.87%, 71.75%, and 14.89, 14.87, and 15.08, and 12.50, 12.31, and 12.58, respectively, we found a continuous trend between observed and predicted rabies cases in three models (Table 1).
+With R2, RMSE, and MAE values of 86.75%, 86.87%, 71.75%, 14.89, 14.87, and 15.08, and 12.50, 12.31, and 12.58, respectively, we found a continuous decreasing trend between observed and predicted rabies cases in three models (Table 1).
 In terms of accuracy, the ARIMA model performed better than the ARIMAX model (with better R2, RMSE, and MAE values).
 In comparison to the ARIMAX model with sensitivity, the ARIMAX model without sensitivity has a greater coefficient of determination and fewer errors.
-However, all these three models indicate a considerable decrease in rabies cases during the following ten years (Table 2) (Fig. 7).
+However, all these three models indicate a considerable decrease in rabies cases during the following ten years (Table 1) (Fig. 7).

-Table 1: The summary of Auto-Regressive Integrated Moving Average (ARIMA) and Auto-Regressive Integrated Moving Average with explanatory variable (ARIMAX) model.
+Table 1: The summary of the Auto-Regressive Integrated Moving Average (ARIMA) and Auto-Regressive Integrated Moving Average with explanatory variable (ARIMAX) model.